Coursemology/coursemology2/CONTRIBUTING.md

 are those that do not depend on any external state to run.
 This would allow tests to be run in parallel.

+In Rails, controller specs will always execute the `rescue_from` handlers.
+In our specs, we disable that by default; to execute controllers with the handlers enabled, declare `run_rescue` within the example group.

 ## Developer Tools
 The project's Gemfile contains a few developer tools to help keep the project tidy: